fgronqvist/votingbooth/documentation/Design.md

 ## Datastorage

-The back-end data-storage is an Postgres databse.
+The back-end data-storage is an Postgres database.